vantezzen/cauldron-js/README.md

 All of `Cauldron.js`'s modules will debug into the `cauldron:*` channel.

+## Why no 1.14 support?
+`Cauldron.js` uses the `prismarine-chunk` library to create, save, dump and load chunks for the current world.
+Unfortunately, `prismarine-chunk` is not yet compatible with Minecraft 1.14.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.